 Physical Fitness Selection Standards

-Before your online application can move forward, you must pass the initial Physical Fitness test.
+Before your background investigation can move forward, you must pass the initial Physical Fitness test, which you'll complete and submit no later than your background packet deadline.
 It must be proctored for you by an adult, preferably at a gym or fitness center.
 You may download the initial PFT Form and instructions here:

 You will take the physical fitness test again during the final testing phase, but at that time, it will be proctored by a member of the Recruitment Unit.